-(i) Fair values of financial instruments
+(a) Fair values of financial instruments

-The Fund's financial instruments include investments which are measured at fair value in the statement of financial position and it is usually possible to determine their fair values within a reasonable range of estimates i.e. quoted market prices are readily available.
+Many of the Fund's financial instruments are measured at fair value in the statement of financial position and it is usually possible to determine their fair values within a reasonable range of estimates.

+For the investments at fair value through profit or loss, quoted market prices are readily available.
 For certain other financial instruments the carrying amounts approximate fair value due to the immediate or short term nature of the financial instruments.